anarchistcatgirl/VisibilityLimitedRemaster/README.md

 Please consider checking out my [Game Resources repo](https://github.com/anarchistcatgirl/GameResources) where I usually store assets that can be used for free by anyone.

 NOTE: The contents of this repository are my own original work and may not be copied or redistributed in part or in whole without explicit permission from myself.
-I may consider releasing this under the MIT license in the future.